 Life Insurance for Estate Planning

-Life insurance can play a significant role in your estate plan as it provides a solution to a wide range of potential objectives.
-In general, life insurance serves one of two purposes: either to create an estate for your heirs or to preserve your existing estate.
+Life insurance can play a significant role in your estate plan as it solves many potential objectives.
+In general, life insurance serves one of two purposes: to create an estate for your heirs or to preserve your existing estate.
 Generally, life insurance premiums are not tax-deductible.
 Still, the benefit paid to the estate (probate may apply) or a beneficiary (probate would not apply) is also not subject to income tax.

 USING LIFE INSURANCE FOR ESTATE PLANNING PURPOSES & REDUCING TAXES AT DEATH

 Some common reasons you may wish to use life insurance include:

 To provide liquidity in an estate to pay off liabilities such as taxes or mortgages.
 Life insurance will ensure that non-liquid assets, such as a cottage or business, do not have to be sold but can be left to your beneficiaries.

 Establish a fund to provide income for an individual you wish to support.

 to equalize an estate for fair distribution to heirs, inter-generational transfer of wealth with less or no tax implications

 to provide a charitable gift & legacy planning to eliminate or reduce taxes

 Term life insurance can fund a short-term estate need, such as paying off an outstanding mortgage or protecting the estate against an immediate shortfall; universal or whole life insurance is the preferred option when the insurance is for estate purposes.
 In some cases, a combination of both provides the best solution.